 - Current use of social media and time spent on Internet, Facebook, or other forms of social media; also ask the client’s preferred mode of communication (texting, phone or in-person), and ask if their use of social media is impacting any of their relationships

 - Goals for counseling and what the client would like to accomplish or see change as a result of counseling

 Ask the client to complete the intake form prior to the initial session and to bring it in with them.
-Although it may be helpful to receive the intake form before the client actually comes in for the first meeting, keep in mind HIPPA regulations and confidential/privacy concerns.
+Although it may be helpful to receive the intake form before the client actually comes in for the first meeting, keep HIPAA regulations and confidential/privacy concerns in mind.
 Email is not a secure form of communication, so this may not be a safe option for clients to use to share the intake form before the first counseling appointment.
 If a fax machine is available and confidentiality can be assured, having the client fax the form may be an option.

 - Client’s level of education

 - If client is going to school, where and what grade/level

 - If client is working, where and job title/brief description

 - Background information regarding client’s education (i.e., did client switch schools a lot, enjoy learning?) and client’s work history (i.e., has client held a lot of jobs, been in the same one for a number of years?)

 - Client’s relationship status as well as relationship history (i.e., formerly married)